This section assumes that you went through the Hello World so that you know how to connect to the robot.

 You should hear the Reachy’s zooms motors moving.

-If when using the zooms you get images blurrier than what they are supposed to be, use the homing command.
 Each zoom level sends positions instructions relatively to a base position and it may happen that the base positions get a bit drifted.
 The homing instruction bring the zoom motors to their limit and reset the base positions from it.

 Once the homing executed, you can reset a zoom position.